william-phan-vn/udacity-fullstack-web-course/assignment_2_trivia_api/backend/API_DOCUMENTATION.md

 ```

 #### GET /questions?page=<int:page_key>
-- Fetches a paginated set of questions, a total number of questions, all categories and current category string.
+- Fetches a paginated set of questions, a total number of questions and all
+  categories.
 - Request Arguments: `page` - integer
-- Returns: An object with 10 paginated questions, total questions, object including all categories, and current category string
+- Returns: An object with 10 paginated questions, total questions and object
+  including all categories.
 ```json
 {
   "questions": [